 - Before a child starts to attend the setting, we find out from parents their children's dietary needs and preferences, including any allergies.
 (See the Managing Children who are Sick, Infectious or with Allergies policy.) - We record information about each child's dietary needs in her/his registration record and parents sign the record to signify that it is correct. - We regularly consult with parents to ensure that our records of their children's dietary needs including any allergies are up to date.
-Parents sign the up-dated record to signify that it is correct. - We display current information about individual children's dietary needs so that all staff and volunteers are fully informed about them. - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences as well as their parents' wishes. - We plan menus in advance, involving children and parents in the planning. - We display the menus of meals/snacks for the information of parents. - We provide nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings. - We provide vegetarian meals and promote healthy eating styles.
-We include a variety of foods from the four main food groups: - protein alternatives;
+Parents sign the up-dated record to signify that it is correct. - We display current information about individual children's dietary needs so that all staff and volunteers are fully informed about them. - The food for individual children's dietary needs are served in a colour bowl. - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences as well as their parents' wishes. - We plan menus in advance, involving children and parents in the planning. - We display the menus of meals/snacks for the information of parents. - We provide nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings. - We include a variety of foods from the four main food groups: - protein alternatives; - dairy foods; - grains, cereals and starch vegetables; and - fruit and vegetables.

-- dairy foods; - grains, cereals and starch vegetables; and - fruit and vegetables. - We include foods from the diet of each of the children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - We provide nut free meals all the time. - Through discussion with parents and research reading by staff, we obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, and about food allergies.
-We take account of this information in the provision of food and drinks. - We require staff to show sensitivity in providing for children's diets and allergies.
-Staff do not use a child's diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy. - We organise meal and snack times so that they are social occasions in which children and staff participate. - We use meal and snack times to help children to develop independence through making choices, serving food and drink as well as feeding themselves. - We provide children with utensils that are appropriate for their ages and stages of development and that take account of the eating practices in their cultures. - We have fresh drinking water constantly available for the children.
-We inform the children about how to obtain the water and that they can ask for water at any time during the day. - We inform parents who provide food for specific children about the suitable containers for food. - In order to protect children with food allergies, we discourage children from sharing and swapping their food with one another. - For children who drink milk, we provide whole pasteurised milk. - For each child under three, we provide parents with daily written information using Eylog about feeding routines, intake and preferences.
+- We include foods from the diet of each of the children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - We take care not to provide food containing nuts or nut products and are especially vigilant where we have a child who has a known allergy to nuts. - Through discussion with parents and research reading by staff, we obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, and about food allergies.
+We take account of this information in the provision of food and drinks. - This is a vegetarian setting.
+We provide a variety of vegetarian meals. - We require staff to show sensitivity in providing for children's diets and allergies.
+Staff do not use a child's diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy. - We organise meal and snack times so that they are social occasions in which children and staff participate. - We use meal and snack times to help children to develop independence through making choices, serving food and drink and feeding themselves. - We provide children with utensils that are appropriate for their ages and stages of development and that take into account the eating practices in their cultures. - We have fresh drinking water constantly available for the children.
+We inform the children about how to obtain the water and that they can ask for water at any time during the day. - In accordance with parents' wishes, we offer children arriving early in the morning and/or staying late - an appropriate meal or snack. - We inform parents who provide food for their children about the storage facilities available in the setting. - We give parents who provide food for their children information about suitable containers for food. - In order to protect children with food allergies, we discourage children from sharing and swapping their food with one another. - For children who drink milk, we provide whole pasteurised milk. - For each child under three, we provide parents with daily written information using Eylog about feeding routines, intake and preferences.